-Figure 5.2 shows the principle behind the lead-lag analysis with an illustrative example in the DVD market.
-By the end of 2003 it is assumed that 55 per cent of the US households will have at least one DVD in their home, whereas it is assumed that 'only' 20 per cent of the Italian households will have a DVD.
-We define the time-lag between the American and the Italian DVD market as two years.
-So if we were to estimate the future penetration of DVDs in Italian households (and as a consequence also demand) we could make a parallel displacement of the S-formed US penetration curve by two years, as illustrated in Figure 5.2.
+Figure A.2 shows the principle behind the lead-lag analysis with an illustrative example in the DVD player market.
+By the end of 2003 it was assumed that 55 per cent of the US separates the two.

+Determinants of demand and the rate of diffusion are the same in two countries, but time households would have at least one DVD player in their home, whereas it was assumed that 'only' 20 per cent of Italian households would have one.
+We define the time lag between the American and the Italian DVD market as two years.
+To estimate the future penetration of DVD players in Italian households (and as a consequence also demand) we could make a parallel displacement of the S-formed US penetration curve by two years, as illustrated in Figure A.2.
 This also shows how rapidly new products today are diffused from market to market.
-The difficulty in using the lead-lag analysis includes the problem of identifying the relevant time lag and the range of factors that impact future demand.
+The difficulty in using the lead-lag analysis includes the problem of identifying the relevant time lag and factors that impact future demand.
 However, the technique has considerable intuitive appeal to managers and is likely to guide some of their thinking.